 It is the responsibility of the student and the institution requesting the proctoring of a test to verify that the guidelines and conditions presented here are acceptable before having the exam sent to the Montville Township Public Library.

-The student needs to make arrangements with Joe Gasparro, the Adult & Information Services Librarian (973-402-0900, ext.
+The student needs to make arrangements with Joe Gasparro, the Assistant Director at (973-402-0900, ext.
 227) for a proctored test no less than 72 hours in advance of the first possible test date.

 Before taking the exam, the student will be required to present a valid picture I.D.
 Proctoring is only provided to Montville Township Public Library card holders.